ersenbasaransen/docker-dotnetcore-api/README.md

 - **Line 11:** Run the *dotnet publish* command, specifying that it is a Release build, (*-c Release*), as well as specifying a folder, (***out***), to contain the app build dll and any support files & libraries.

-- [^]: At this stage we have completed building our app
+  *At this stage we have completed building our app*

 - **Line 14:** To keep our image “lean” we retrieve only the aspnet run time image, (as opposed to the full SDK image we used for building), as this is all our app requires to “run”.